gpoehl/phpReport/docs/source/prototype.rst

    $rep->prototype();

-This will return an html table for the current action key.
+This will call the same method in the prototype object.

-The other way is setting the call method parameter by calling the setCallAction() method with one of the following constants as parameter.
+The other way is setting the runtime option by calling the setruntimeOption(RuntimeOption $runtimeOption, PrototypeInterace $prototype = null) method by providing one of the RuntimeOption enum values.

-:CALL_EXISTING = 0:  Call methods in owner class only when implemented.
-Default.
+:Default:  Call methods in target class only when implemented.
-:CALL_ALWAYS = 1:  Call also not existing methods in owner class.
+:Magic:  Call also not existing methods in owner class.
+Use _magic() in the target class to avoid runtim errors
-   This allows using magic function calls.
-:CALL_PROTOTYPE = 2:  Call prototype for methods not implemented in owner class.
+:Prototype:  Call prototype for methods not implemented in target class.
    Very useful for incremental developing of reports.
+   The prototype object might have on option to return any value for beforeGroup and afterGroup actions.
-:CALL_ALWAYS_PROTOTYPE = 3:  Call always prototype even when method exists in owner class.
+:PrototypeMethods:  Call always prototype even when method exists in owner class.
-:CALL_ALL_PROTOTYPE = 4: Call prototype for all actions which are not callables and action is not false.
+:PrototypeAll: Call prototype for all actions which are not callables and action is not false.

+The second parameter allows setting an prototye object.
+This can be any class which implemente the PrototypeInterface.

 Usually the method is called once before calling the run() method.
 But it is also possible to alter the call action at any time.